drs-az/Beam/README.md

 ## ⚠️ Security & Connectivity Notes

 - All encryption is performed **client-side** — your passphrase is never stored or transmitted.
-- **Offline Functionality:** All dependencies (zxcvbn, qrcode, jsQR) are bundled in the `libs/` folder, so the app runs fully offline.
+- **Offline Functionality:** All dependencies (zxcvbn, qrcode, jsQR, argon2) are bundled in the `libs/` folder.
+A service worker caches app files after the first visit, so HexaShift works offline.
 - Choose a strong, unique passphrase to maximize security.
 - The app **does not support forward secrecy** or digital signatures.
+- When enabled, HMAC verifies integrity of the ciphertext before decryption.
+- Argon2 hashing may take a few seconds on slower devices.
 - Designed for **anonymity and plausible deniability**, not for audit logs or compliance.

 ## 🧪 Use Cases